-Lecture/Lab/Clinical: Three hours of lecture each week.
+Lecture/Lab/Clinical: Three hours of lecture each

+week.

 This course will provide an overview of the broad field of human sexuality.
 Topics will be covered from various perspectives - biological, sociological, anthropological, etc., but will focus primarily on the psychological perspective.
-The goal is for each student to learn factual, scientifically-based information that will provoke thought and contribute to his/her own decision-making on sexual issues outside of the classroom.
-This course is cross-listed as PSYC 2306.
+The goal is for each student to learn factual, scientifically based information that will provoke thought and contribute to his/her own decision-making on sexual issues outside of the classroom.
+(Cross-listed as PSYC 2306)

-Required Textbook(s): Human Sexuality in a World of Diversity.
-Rathus, Spencer A., Nevid, Jeffrey S., Fichner-Rathus, Lois.
-9th Edition.
-Copyright: 2013.
+Required Textbook(s): Human Sexuality In A Changing World.
+Rathus, 10th Edition.
+Copyright: 2018.

-Publisher: Pearson ISBN Number: 978-0-205-90946-9
+Publisher: Pearson ISBN Number: 9780134525068